CartoDB/cartodb/CONTRIBUTING.md

 ### Zeus

 1. Install zeus globally with `gem install zeus`.
 This is recommended but not needed.
 You can also use `bundle exec zeus`, which is a bit slower.
 2. Start the zeus server. `zeus start`.
-This will start preloading the environments.
+This will start preloading the environments. and display a colorful status.
-3. Run your rails commands prefixed by zeus.
+3. In a different console, run your rails commands prefixed by zeus.
 For example: `zeus c` for console, `zeus rspec xxx` for testing.
 Run `zeus commands` for a full list (or check `zeus.json`).

 Notes:
 - If you want to pass ENV variables, pass them to the `zeus start` process (master), not to the slaves.
 - When testing, you can run `TURBO=1 zeus start` to enable some extra optimizations for the testing environment (less database cleaning).
 - If your console breaks after running zeus, add something like `zeus() { /usr/bin/zeus "$@"; stty sane; }` to `.bashrc`.
+- If using Vagrant and getting errors, check out [zeus docs](https://github.com/burke/zeus/wiki/Using-with-vagrant).
+  Basically, you have to run with `ZEUSSOCK=/tmp/zeus.sock` as an environment variable.

 ### Stellar